This post was originally published on February 8, 2018. It has since been updated.

 - Replacing your roof

 The topic cluster model makes it easier for search engines to scan semantic content on your website and see how deeply you understand a particular topic.
-Having more breadth and depth on a topic on your site will give you more authority for that topic on the web.
+Having more information about a topic on your site will give you more authority for that topic in web search results.